eslint/eslint/docs/rules/no-restricted-imports.md

 The custom message will be appended to the default error message.

-Pattern matches can also be customized to be case-sensitive:
+Pattern matches can also be configured to be case-sensitive:

 ```json
 "no-restricted-imports": ["error", {